fkodom/fft-conv-pytorch/README.md

-# FFT Conv PyTorch
+# fft-conv-pytorch

 Implementation of 1D, 2D, and 3D FFT convolutions in PyTorch.
 * Faster than direct convolution for large kernels.
 * **Much slower** than direct convolution for small kernels.
-* Typically, FFT convolution is faster when the kernel has >100 elements.
+* In my local tests, FFT convolution is faster when the kernel has >100 or so elements.
     * Dependent on machine and PyTorch version.